Automattic/wpvip-learn-enterprise-block-editor/examples/editor-bindings/src/README.md

 import { registerBlockBindingsSource } from '@wordpress/blocks';
 ```

 -   This imports the function needed to register a new source for block bindings.
+See the [@wordpress/blocks documentation](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-blocks/).

 ---